Valley of Stones

 With thanks to the Blackdown Hills Area of Outstanding Natural Beauty Leader + fund and Taunton Deane Borough Council.
 The use of Quarts Moor by kind permission of the National Trust.

 Outstanding dance in exceptional places.

-We collaborate with local participants to create engaging and emotionally stimulating outdoor performances.
+We collaborate with local participants to create engaging and emotionally stimulating promenade performances.

 Since 2006 Landance has commissioned professional artists and performers to create dance performances in landscapes, attracting audiences from rural areas, market towns and urban centres.
 Performances have extended the audience’s experience of art and landscape, enlivening it with the relationship between people and rural environment, providing a lasting memory of place.

-Landance is a not for profit organization, founded in 2006 and registered as a community interest company in 2010.
+Landance, not for profit organisation since 2006 & community interest company since 2010.

 »I enjoyed the entire performance, its exquisite depth and sensitivity to the landscape which I felt you honoured with the beauty of what you created.«